sceccotti89/FunWap/README.md

 You can find the grammar structure in the Grammar.txt file.

 The parser accepts only LL1 grammars, compiling the source code into a C# equivalent code, including lambda functions.
-The test the program just use a class like this:
+To test the program just run a code like this:

 ```bash
 Parser p = new Parser( new Tokenizer( file ) );